 HOOKING THE BEST LEADS IN ANY WEATHER

 Whether it’s Atlantic City, Trenton, Jersey City or another location where you find some great investment opportunities, HomeVestors® has the best marketing tools— tools that can bring the leads to you.
 By leveraging the nationally-recognized and trusted “We Buy Ugly Houses®” marketing campaign, HomeVestors® franchisees may see a steady flow of calls from distressed homeowners.
-As we move toward 2018, it’s a smart strategy to position your real estate investment business to help New Jersey property owners facing foreclosure and financial distress.
+As we move into 2020, it’s a smart strategy to position your real estate investment business to help New Jersey property owners facing foreclosure and financial distress.

 Each franchise office is independently owned and operated.

 Prior to joining HomeVestors, I spent 20+ years as a senior corporate executive.
 The money was good but I just no longer enjoyed what I was doing.
 I had been looking at HomeVestors for a couple of years but they were not offering franchises in N.J at that time.
 I had zero experience in real estate investing and was impressed with the training and support HomeVestors offered.
 HomeVestors opened up the NJ market in February 2007 and I started in July.
 Best decision I ever made.
 We got off to a fast start and have purchased a couple hundred properties since.
 We could not have done this without the training, systems, marketing and support HomeVestors provides.
 We haven’t looked back since.
 We became Development Agents in 2010 and really enjoy working with new franchisees when they come on-board and helping them build a successful business.